top of page

 (October 23-25, all concerts October 18-25 included)

 *Deadline: September 20, 2026.
-Registration requires submission of a sound or video recording of up to five minutes of playing.
-Please submit your videos to Ekaterina Skliar at skliar.music@gmail.com.
+Registration requires submission of a sound or video recording of up to five minutes.
+Please submit materials to Ekaterina Skliar at skliar.music@gmail.com

 Group C: Auditors